pkmn/0-ERROR/docs/DESIGN.md

 For comparison purposes, 0 ERROR can be configured to run in "omniscient" mode (alternatively referred to in the literature as "cheating").
 There are several "levels" of omniscience:

-1. Knowledge of a limited amount of **unknown information** (whether the player's active Pokémon is trapped or disabled)
+1. Knowledge of **available choices** (whether the player's active Pokémon is trapped or disabled)
    - this is mostly a development convenience (allows you to be fully aware of the available choices without having to deal with uncertainty) and has relatively minor implications to actual playing strength or realism
+2. Knowledge of an **opponent's HP** (either exact HP or increased accuracy via the `HP Percentage Clause Mod`)
+   - helpful for being able to perform reverse damage calculation and more quickly infer the opponent's sets, but still minor enough to not have dramatic gameplay implications
-2. Full knowledge of the **opponent's team** makeup and configuration
+3. Full knowledge of the **opponent's team** makeup and configuration
    - this is significantly more artificial as it removes the aspect of information gathering/hiding and provides a significant advantage to the player, but as the battle progresses well developed [team prediction](#team-prediction) will eventually determine this information anyway
-3. Knowledge of the actual **original seed** (which both provides full information on existing unknown information such as duration of various statuses and limited knowledge of immediate future outcomes)
+4. Knowledge of the actual **original seed** (which both provides full information on existing unknown information such as duration of various statuses and limited knowledge of immediate future outcomes)
     - this helps determinize the game tree and removes a large amount of the stochasticity, though the amount of unknowns revealed means that game play starts to get too artificial
-4. Knowledge of the **opponent's upcoming move** during the current turn
+5. Knowledge of the **opponent's upcoming move** during the current turn
     - this is interesting in that it sequentializes the game (thus removing the complications of dealing with simultaneity), but signficantly changes both [time management](#time-management) and realism to the point where it is uninteresting to pursue